ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   as the most significant (left-most) portion of the random section of the UUID (e.g. the rand_a field in UUIDv7).
-  This works for any desired bit length that fits into a UUID, and applications can decide the appropriate length based on available clock precision and desired random bits.
+  This works for any desired bit length that fits into a UUID, and applications can decide the appropriate length based on available clock precision, but for UUIDv7, it is limited to 12 bits at maximum to reserve sufficient space for random bits.

   The main benefit to encoding additional timestamp precision